This article covers the legacy version of the Witch. For help with the remastered Witch, see our Remastered Witch Handbook.

 : The Witch’s proficiencies are terrible.
 Your saving throw progression is very slightly worse than the Wizard’s, which you make up for by having better weapon proficiencies which you’ll almost certainly never use.
 Like the Wizard, your high Intelligence will give you an abundance of Trained skills at first level, but that’s the best part of your proficiencies beyond spellcasting.

 - : One skill from your Patron, then 3+Int additional Trained skills for a total of 4+Int.
-That's slightly more than the standard of 3+Int, which combined with your high Intelligence will result in a nice number of strarting skills.
+4+ is standard, and thanks to high Intelligence you’ll start with numerous skills.